 6. Khoresht-e Gheimeh

-Small pieces of meat, referred to as gheimeh, are fried with onions, seasoned with turmeric and other spices, and then stored in large earthenware vats.
+Small meat pieces, called gheimeh, are fried with onions and spices, then kept in big clay containers.
 To protect against microorganisms, a solid layer of fat solidifies on top, sealing the contents.
 These vats find a home in cool, dark basements during the winter months.

 - 1 medium onion